 WooHoo!
 I’m so excited that you’re ready to teach and practice cursive writing with your kids.

-This FREE printable pack includes 26 Alphabet Cursive Worksheets.
+This FREE printable set of cursive alphabet worksheets includes 26 pages.

 On the cursive handwriting practice worksheets, you’ll find for each letter:

 - Examples of the cursive uppercase letters and lower case

 - Wavy dotted lines to warm up fingers and hands